 Commercial Drivers Recognized as Essential Workers

 One thing is certain as we summarize our impressions on 2020 – it will be forever linked to the COVID-19 pandemic, and not just in the USA, but all over the globe.
-It’s not the first time we recognize our drivers as “Heroes of the road” (we’ve done so very early this year in our March article, which you can find here), however, this one comes straight from President Donald Trump.
+It’s not the first time we recognize our drivers as “Heroes of the road” (we’ve done so very early this year in our March COVID-19 article), however, this one comes straight from President Donald Trump.

 Trump recognized commercial drivers during a ceremony at the White House.
 Truck drivers had an essential role in delivering supplies to hospitals, supermarkets, and elsewhere – and were praised for doing so.
 This trend will never cease, as we’re all aware we’re relying on those people to be a bloodline of our whole nation.